 a) REGULATORY FRAMEWORK: As an EU member, EU regulations on animal biotechnology and cloning of animals apply to Austria.
-Austria does not have any further specific regulations on animal biotechnology and cloning of animals, however, the Austrian government expressed that animal cloning should not be used for food production.
+Austria does not have any further specific regulations on animal biotechnology and cloning of animals.
+However, the Austrian government expressed in public statements (press interviews and press releases) that animal cloning should not be used for food production.
 Additionally, all major Austrian political parties consistently vote against the use of agricultural biotechnology at the EU level.
-For additional information on the EU regulatory framework, see the current EU Agricultural Biotechnology Annual Report which can be found at the FAS GAIN Report Data Base.
+For additional information on the EU regulatory framework, see the current EU Agricultural Biotechnology Annual Report which can be found in the FAS GAIN Report Data Base.